Handbags 101: Lesser-Known Types of Handbags

 Since the Industrial Revolution era, the Boston Bag evolved — the canvas has been replaced with more durable material for longevity and adopted a hinged closure to keep the contents inside from spilling out.
 Today’s Boston bag features a short handle, a strap closure and a flat bottom, like the aforementioned Capri Bag in Black — aside from its mid-length strap.

-The Canteen Bag
+The Canteen Handbag

 You might hear “canteen” and think of camping in the woods or rugged, pre-Industrial explorers.
 Well, you’re not too far off!
 Dating back to the 1800s, the original canteens were awkward, round water containers fastened to a long strap to be slung on the shoulder.
 Today, a canteen bag resembles the same size and shape — minus the bottle, of course.
 A canteen bag’s size is just enough to fit the essentials, like our Bali in Dark Walnut.

-The Mini Bag
+The Mini Handbag

 We all know mini means small — and that’s just what a mini bag is!
 Like the canteen, a mini bag is aligned with the minimalist lifestyle: fit for the essentials and nothing more.
 But, we don’t usually hear mini bags called by that name.
 A mini bag might be referred to as a cross-body bag because, well, most mini bags are cross-body bags too!